 One of the essentials of any quality website is a solid About page.

 Help with a website About page is one of the most common requests we receive.
-And justifiably so; if a user of your site likes what they see after landing on your site’s home page, there’s a high likelihood your About page is where they’ll be clicking next.
+And justifiably so.
+If a user of your site likes what they see after landing on your site’s home page, there’s a high likelihood your About page is where they’ll be clicking next.

-Crafting a Website About Page
+Tips for Writing a Website About Page

 Some things to consider: How can you make your current About page more concise?
 Is it possible to present the same message but in fewer words?
 Is there something in the text of your current About page that goes without saying?

-2. Personality – Yes, it’s vital to include some basic bio information – including your nearest major metro area – on your About page, but what makes you uniquely you?
+2. Personality – Yes, it’s vital to include some basic bio information – including your nearest major metro area if relevant – on your About page, but what makes you uniquely you?
 Don’t be afraid to add a bit of “flavor” to your About page text.